Prabhas Patan: Places of interest

-Daityasudan or Daityusudan temple - is an ancient one with an image of Vishnu from the 7th century AD.
-It is located close to Somanath Mahadev temple, Northerly.
+Daityusudan Temple - is an ancient one with an image of Vishnu from the 7th century AD.
+It is located close to the Somanath Mahadev temple, Northerly.
 Chandraprabh Swami Jain temple lays adjacent to this temple.

-Mahakali temple - lies close Somnath Mahadev temple.
+Mahakali Temple - lies close Somnath Mahadev temple.
 It was built by Queen Ahalyabai Holkar of Indore in 1783 AD.
 Other spots in the temple are Shri Kapardi Vinayak and Shri Hanuman Temple in addition to Vallabhghat.
 Vallabhghat is a beautiful sunset point.

-Archaeological museum [Prabas Patan Museum] [open from 8:30am – 12:15pm and 2:30pm - 6pm] - Down the lane to the north of the temple is a museum with important archaeological remains from the former Somnath Temple.
+Prabhas Museum - Down the lane to the north of the temple is a museum with important archaeological remains from the former Somnath Temple.
 Though lacking in proper documentation or guidebooks, the time spent here is worth the journey, with the remains of the ancient shrine reconstructed by the Chalukyan Maharaja Shri Mularaja Deva Solanki of Anhilvada Patan.
 To some, the museum is even more interesting than the modern temple, for it preserves stone sculptures, inscriptions and pottery from several periods.